inductiva/inductiva/docs/explore_api/tasks.md

 Central to the API's functionality is the concept of a `Task`, which is an abstraction that encapsulates all the information about the computational workload you defined as the user.
-Once you submit a simulation to the API, a `Task` is generated and remains there until you explicitly delete it.
-This allows for real-time updates on simulation status, including monitoring its progress, retrieving its outputs, and adjusting parameters or re-running simulations with modified inputs.
+Once you submit a simulation to the API, a `Task` is generated.
+This allows for real-time updates on simulation status, including monitoring its progress and retrieving its outputs.

 In this reference, you will learn about the entire lifecycle of a `Task`, including its creation, various operational states, and termination.
 This information